Q. Will my dog have Public Access rights upon completion of the course?

 Q. Why should I do this training, when there is no regulation in this industry?

-A. It is up to you whether or not you access formal training for you and your dog before taking them in to a therapy setting.
-It is important to us that as this industry grows, it is heading in the right direction.
+A. It is important to us that as this industry grows, it is heading in the right direction.
 We aim to ensure that employers and clients can be confident that their human-canine therapy team has been appropriately trained and assessed to be safe.
 This is why we keep a database of therapy teams, so that clients and employers can look up what level of training that their therapy team has acquired.
 Further, it is important for most insurance providers that your dog has had an 'appropriate' amount of training in order for them to be included on your certificate of currency.
 We also believe that creating a network of Animal Assisted Therapist Graduates who are invited to attend peer supervision days (with their therapy dogs), will provide a level of support which may not be otherwise available to you.

 Q. How often will I need to be re-assessed, and why?